-Some portable mediaplayers can only organize mp3 tracks by tags.
-So, if the tags are messed up (which is a common case), use of such a player is complicated by the fact that all files lacking tags "disappear" or put in an "untitled" folder upon uploading.
-Besides, if some of the tracks of an album have even slightly different album/artist fields than the others, the device "creates" an extra album or artist for each of the variations.
-Examples of players having this sad feature are Apple devices, Creative Zen, etc. So, taghycardia offers an easy way to prevent the "disintegration" of albums uploaded to such tag-only devices.
+Some portable mediaplayers can only organize mp3 tracks using tags.
+So, if the tags are messed up (which is a common case), use of such a player is complicated by the fact that all files lacking tags "disappear" or move in an "untitled" folder upon uploading.
+Besides, if some of the tracks of an album have even slightly different album/artist field than the others, the device "creates" an extra album or artist for each of the variations.
+Examples of media players having this sad feature include Apple devices, as well as Creative Zen, etc. So, taghycardia offers an easy way to prevent the "disintegration" of albums uploaded to such tag-only devices.

 Note that the program is not so much meant for organizing mp3s, as for correcting faulty metadata in existing music folders to make them easily accessible on iPhones etc., hence renaming/configuring options are minimal and not very flexible.

 As the scanning is read-only, taghycardia can also be used as a purely diagnostic tool that tells what is wrong with your music tags, and based on that info you can later reorganize and fix your music library using specialized tag and rename tools.
-Part of this task can be accomplished with the integrated folder tag editor enabling to fix some metadata faults in a semi-manual mode with the help of Discogs database.
+Part of this task can be accomplished with the integrated folder-level tag editor enabling to fix some metadata faults in a semi-automated mode with the help of Discogs database and other online resources.

 Last but not least is the ability to get lyrics from online sources automatically to embed into the tags for reading song texts on your mobile device while it plays the music.

 - Choose a folder using the ellipsis button at the top left or just drag and drop a folder onto the program's window.

 NOTE1: The program will recursively process ALL folders under the selected root (e.g. C:\Music, C:\Music\Album1, C:\Music\Album2, etc.)